ipfs-cluster/ipfs-cluster/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a question
-about: We prefer to answer quetsions at https://discuss.ipfs.io/ !
+about: We prefer to answer questions at https://discuss.ipfs.io/ !
 title: ''
 labels: needs review, question
 assignees: ''